abhi1648/DATA_ENGINEERING_CAPSTONE_PROJECT/README.md

-# Data Engineering Capstone Project
+# Data Engineering Capstone Project by Abhishek Kumar Singh
 This is the seven weeks project to finish the IBM Data Engineering Professional Certificate.
 In this Capstone project, I will:
 - Collect and understand data from multiple sources.
 - Design a database and data warehouse.